 The Fundamental Purpose of a Golf Tee: A Perfect Lie, Every Time

-At its core, a golf tee is used to elevate your golf ball off the ground for the first shot of a hole, which is played from an area called the a "teeing area" or “teeing grounds”.
-Its one single job is to give you a perfect, unobstructed opportunity to strike the ball cleanly.
-Think about a regular fairway, it's filled with variables - long grass, short grass, divots, firm turf, soft ground.
+At its core, a golf tee is used to elevate your golf ball off the ground for the first shot of a hole, which is played from an area called the "teeing area" or "teeing grounds.”
+Its one job is to give you a perfect, unobstructed opportunity to strike the ball cleanly.
+Think about a regular fairway - it’s filled with variables like long grass, short grass, divots, firm turf, and soft ground.
 These imperfections can affect how the club makes contact with the ball.

 By placing the ball on a tee, you eliminate all of those ground-related variables.
 The ball sits up perfectly, free from any interference from the turf.
 This allows for a much cleaner strike, which is the foundation of a good golf shot.
 Especially with your driver, this elevation is essential.
 It lets you sweep the ball off the tee on an upward path, a move that is physically impossible when the ball is sitting on the ground.
 This freedom to strike the ball cleanly is the main reason a tee is so valuable and why its proper use is a fundamental skill.